 Depending on how severe the disease is will determine whether it requires conservative treatment or surgery.

-This may mean changing sporting activitiy for a while, or reducing the volume of training and focussing on quality.
-For example a young soccer player may play once or twice a week and substitute other activities such as swimming, or light technical training.
+This may mean changing sporting activity for a while, or reducing the volume of training and focussing on quality.
+For example, a young soccer player may play once or twice a week and substitute other activities such as swimming, or light technical training.

-If Perthes’ disease is not managed correctly then long term complications include arthritis because the surface of the joint is irregular, resulting in faster wear and tear.
+If Perthes’ disease is not managed correctly then long-term complications include arthritis because the surface of the joint is irregular, resulting in faster wear and tear.